ramblingbarney/refactored-funicular/README.md

     * Click on the 'Delete' link/button for the first category line
     * The category entry is no longer shown

-### Delete the first Category
+### Delete all the Categories

 * As a user I want to click on the 'Delete' link/button for all categories, the page refreshes and it disappears

   * Example acceptance criteria:
     * Click on the 'Delete' link/button for the categories shown
     * All deleted categories will disappear
     * No category entries will exist to be shown

+### Delete the last Category

+* As a user I want to click on the 'Delete' link/button for the last category, the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click on the 'Delete' link/button for the last category line
+    * The category entry is no longer shown

-### Edit Category
+### Edit Last Category

-* As a user I want to click on the 'Edit' link/button for a category and that category will be shown individually on a page where it can be edited, cancelled and amendments saved.
+* As a user I want to click on the 'Edit' link/button on the last category and that category will be shown individually on a page where it can be edited, cancelled and amendments saved.

 * Example acceptance criteria:
   * An input box with the existing category text